binipringle/intro-to-dh/documentation.md

 Next, download the Anaconda installer for Linux.
 Click on **Download**, scroll to the bottom and choose the **Linux Python 3.7 64-bit (x86) Installer (522 MB)**.

-Now it gets a bit confusing because instead of installing Python by double-clicking on the file you just downloaded or by dragging and dropping it into your Applications folder like I am used to doing on Mac OS or Windows, you have to install it from the command line.
+Now it gets a bit confusing because instead of installing Python by double-clicking on the file you just downloaded or by dragging and dropping it into your Applications folder like we are used to doing on Mac OS or Windows, you have to install it from the command line.

 Follow the steps in the Anaconda documentation very carefully.
 Anaconda recommends that before you install, you verify the data integrity of the Anaconda installer hash (Anaconda walks you through how to do this).

 To install Python with Anaconda, I typed two commands.
-The first gave me an error but I entered the second command anyway and it worked.
+The first gave me an error but I executed the second command anyway and it worked.

-First command (this one gave me an error):
+First command (this gave me an error):

 ~~~ bash
 $ sha256sum /Downloads/Anaconda3-2020.02-Linux-x86_64.sh
 ~~~

-Second command (this one worked like magic):
+Second command (this worked like magic):

 ~~~ bash
 $ bash ~/Downloads/Anaconda3-2020.02-Linux-x86_64.sh